 Title IV – Telecommunications

 Title IV addresses telephone and television access for people with hearing and speech disabilities.
 It requires telephone carriers to establish interstate and intrastate telecommunications relay services requires closed captioning of Federally funded public service announcements.

 Who is responsible for enforcement of Title IV?

 This title addresses the relationship of the ADA to other laws, development of technical assistance materials, coverage of congressional agencies and prohibits state immunity from remedies.
-This title specifies certain mental disorders, which are not covered by the ADA, including transvestism or other sexual behavior disorders, compulsive gambling, kleptomania or pyromania, or substance use disorders resulting from current illegal use of drugs.

 For more information on the ADA, contact the ADA Disability and Business Technical Assistance Centers at (800) 949-4232.
 This call connects the caller with one of the 10 regional centers that serves the caller’s region.
 These centers provide low cost materials, training and technical assistance.